Early Christianity

 What happened at the Council of Nicaea?

 In the early fourth century AD, Christian bishops in the Roman Empire traveled to the ancient town of Nicaea at the direction of Emperor Constantine the Great for the first time as an ecumenical council.
-Nicaea is now called Iznik, in modern-day Turkey, and is located in a fertile basin at the eastern edge of Lake Ascanius and surrounded by hills.
-Constantine arranged the synod in AD 325 to deal with two issues: the heresy of Arianism and the date of Easter.
+Many of the bishops had walked in suffering for their faith, but now they rode in comfort to Nicaea with numerous priests and deacons--all traveling in comfort at the emperor's expense.
+Nicaea is known today as Isnik in modern-day Turkey, located in a fertile basin at the eastern edge of Lake Ascanius and surrounded by hills.

-The bishops finally voted and approved the first Nicene Creed in 325 AD.
-But disagreement over the meaning of Scripture on the deity of Christ continued for more than fifty years.
-Another council of bishops met in Constantinople in 381 AD and adopted an expanded form of the earlier creed.
+However, disagreement over the meaning of the Scriptures on the deity of Christ lasted for over fifty years, when a second council of bishops met in Constantinople and adopted an expanded form of the earlier creed.

-The creed affirms that God is three "persons" (Father, Son, and Spirit) in one nature or essence.
+The Nicene Creed embraced in 381 A.D. affirms the doctrine of the Trinity: that God is three "persons" (Father, Son, and Spirit) in one nature or essence.
 Each person is fully divine, yet each is distinct.

 ~~~